Filmora

 Extreme Long Shot The subject is very small or barely visible.
 It emphasizes the scale, setting, and shows isolation or grandeur.

-Long Shot (Wide Shot) The subject's full body is visible, but still distant.
-It shows the subject in full within a broader environment.
+Long Shot The subject's full body is visible.
+It shows the subject in full.

 Bird's Eye View Shot The subject is very small, recorded at a 90-degree angle from above.
 It offers a godlike perspective and better spatial orientation.